 The need to feel connected is within everyone.
 Everyone wants to find acceptance for their strengths and good qualities, and challenged to grow in their areas of weakness.
 Parents are the first line of impact on a child and using their strengths to encourage them to grow personally will also help them learn how to become more connected to others.
 Encourage your child to discover their gifts and talents, and then provide the support that will spur them in that direction.
 Sometimes parents try to live vicariously through their children or lead them into a direction they believe will suit a child, but you cannot do that.
 Your child will appreciate you more for recognizing their passions and interests and trying to help them pursue it.
 That means you may have to get involved in something your child loves to do, even if you don’t love it.
 Your actions will convey a sense of value and connectedness that no words can impart.
 And when they feel a sense of value, they will move toward you in a way you would have never dreamed possible.
 So foster a sense of relationship and connectedness by nurturing your teen, talking with them (not to them), and valuing their opinions and interests even when they are counter to your own.

-Should you need help finding rehabs or Christian therapeutic boarding schools or religious boarding schools or alternative schools, please let us know.
+Should you need help finding schools troubled teens or schools for troubled youth or affordable alternative schools or Christian boarding schools for teens, please let us know.
 Therapeutic programs and schools like this will provide treatment for troubled teens.
 Boarding Schools (Emotional Growth Schools and Therapeutic Boarding Schools) provide supervision and counseling for at-risk teenage boys and girls.
 Rehabs for teens provide addiction counseling and drug abuse recovery.
 Residential Treatment Centers offer clinical treatment with both academic and behavioral support, plus medication management and medical monitoring.
 They treat adolescents with serious psychological and behavioral issues, are highly structured, and they offer recreational and adventure activities.

 Connecting With Your Teen | Rescue Youth Parenting